 Practical applications qualify as self-study CLE credit in Texas and many other states.
 Professional development that actually develops you.
 And counts.

-CounselBrief was built by someone who spent nearly three decades in practice and watched the best general counsel operate up close.
-The difference between the ones who were trusted advisors and the ones who were not was never about knowledge.
-It was judgment, built through decades of experience across situations most lawyers only encounter once or twice in a career.
+CounselBrief was built by someone who spent nearly three decades advising general counsel and watching what separated the trusted advisors from everyone else.
+It was never about knowledge - they all had access to the same information.
+It was judgment, built through decades of pattern recognition across situations most lawyers only encounter once or twice in a career.